RKD Netherland Institute for art History

 Gerson Digital: Italy traces the routes and careers of Dutch and Flemish artists who worked at the Italian courts and in the major towns, as well as those of Italian artists and journeymen who were active in the Netherlands.
 The project explores the way artists exchanged ideas and techniques, and the part that patrons, collectors and dealers played in ordering, buying and selling Dutch and Flemish paintings, drawings, prints, tapestries, stained-glasses and sculptures, both in the Netherlands and in Italy.
 Because a large number of Netherlandish works remained in Italy, Italian artists got to know those works and, even many years later, absorbed their idiom, and channeled it into their own works.
 The project combines various fields of research, such as social and economic art history, history of style and taste, as well as connoisseurship.

 The RKD collaborates with the Dutch University Institute for Art History in Florence (NIKI) to launch the peer-reviewed edition Gerson Digital: Italy.
-This will be presented at the annual NIKI symposium, to be held in December 2019.
-More information on this symposium can be found here.
+This was presented at the annual NIKI symposium in December 2019.